corygrunk/stravabot/README.md

 # Stravabot
-Shame your club's strava slackers.
+A leaderboard Slack-bot for your Strava team.

 Refactored from (https://github.com/chris-skud/node-strava-bot) using Slapp instead of Botkit: